sfirstm/delgado-build/README.md

-# Delgado Build Site Repo
+# Delgado Build Site Code Repository

-This is the README.md file which can be changed at any time to orient collaborators, developers or anyone interested in knowing more about the blog's code.
+This README.md file  can be changed at any time to orient collaborators, developers or anyone interested in knowing more about the blog's code.